Kimmy Gustafson

 Some of the regular tasks that a forensic autopsy technician may be expected to complete include:

-No particular licensure or certification is needed to be able to work as a forensic autopsy technician.
+No particular license or certification is needed to work as a forensic autopsy technician.
 However, there are specific things that are necessary to gain employment.
-Generally, job applicants will need to be fingerprinted and pass a criminal background check.
+Generally, job applicants must be fingerprinted and pass a criminal background check.
 Most forensic autopsy technicians must have a valid driver’s license and typically be able to move significant amounts of weight, sometimes up to 500 pounds, utilizing tools such as carts and dollies.
 These requirements are things to consider when pursuing a career as a forensic autopsy technician.

 As mentioned above, some forensic autopsy technicians may be eligible for certification from the American Board of Medicolegal Death Investigators (ABMDI).
 Certification from this group requires that the applicant “be employed in a Medical Examiner or Coroner office or equivalent federal authority with the job responsibility to ‘conduct death scene investigations’ or supervise such investigations at the time of application and examination.”